Big Adventures, Small Budget: Exploring Japan for Less

 Try super fresh seafood (that isn't just sushi)

 If you love seafood, try building your own kaisendon (seafood rice bowl) at a local fish market.
-In Miyagi, north of Tokyo, head to Shiogama Fish Market, where you can grab a set of rice and miso soup for about 400 yen ($4.15AUD), then wander the stalls picking your favourite toppings – think fresh maguro tuna, creamy Matsushima oysters, and other local catches, most for just 150–250 yen ($1.50AUD-$2.59AUD) each.
+In Miyagi, north of Tokyo, head to Shiogama Fish Park, where you can grab a set of rice and miso soup for ¥400 (about $4.15) then wander the stalls, picking your favourite toppings – think fresh maguro (tuna), creamy Matsushima oysters and other local catches, most for just ¥150-250 (about $1.55-$2.60) each.
 Further north at Furukawa Fish Market in Aomori, the experience is known as nokkedon.
-Buy a bunch of tickets (about 2,000 yen, or $20.70AUD, for a full set) to trade for seafood toppings from market vendors, for a choose-your-own-adventure lunch.
+Buy a set of 12 meal tickets for ¥2200 (about $22, or ¥190 for an individual ticket) to trade for seafood toppings from market vendors, for a choose-your-own-adventure lunch.

 Image credit: TravelWorld - stock.adobe.com